Experiences

 While exploring the trail at our partner sites, don't forget to ask if they also have a Junior Ranger or similar program that you can complete for additional prizes!

 Join us for a chance to tour one of the most unique structures in Kings Mountain National Military Park.
 The Howser House was built in 1803 and was constructed out of cut stone making it unique in this area for the period.
-Visitors will be able to take both self-guided and guided tours the house, view and participate in period craft demonstrations, try out period craft demonstrations, and learn about rural farm life in the piedmont during the early 19th century.
+Visitors will be able to take self-guided tours of the house and family cemetery, attend ranger programs and learn about rural farm life in the piedmont during the early 19th century, and view and participate in period craft demonstrations. ***Please note that the Howser House is not located at the park visitor center.
+The Howser House is located at 536 Rock House Road, Blacksburg SC 29702—Cherokee County.

-Join us as we commemorate the 245th anniversary of the battle of Kings Mountain.
-On this day the park will fully open for the morning, to commemorate the anniversary of the battle.
-This program will feature a wreath laying ceremony and remarks from the Daughters of the American Revolution (DAR) and Sons of the American Revolution.
+On this day the park will commemorate the anniversary of the battle.
+This program will feature a wreath laying ceremony and remarks from the Daughters of the American Revolution (DAR) and Sons of the American Revolution (SAR).
 Other speakers and activities will be announced at a later date.

-Join us as we get ready to commemorate the 245th anniversary of the battle of Kings Mountain.
-This commemorative weekend event will feature ranger led guided tours of the battlefield and talks on the Southern Campaign of the American Revolution, 18th century musket and rifle firing demonstrations, children’s crafts and activities, reenactors in period kit, a history row consisting of booths from nearby historical sites, author book signing and a keynote speaker to be announced at a late date, and of course an evening lantern tour of the battlefield.
+This commemorative weekend event will feature ranger led guided tours of the battlefield and talks on the Southern Campaign of the American Revolution, 18th century musket and rifle firing demonstrations, children’s crafts and activities, reenactors in period attire, a history row consisting of booths from nearby historical sites, author book signing and a keynote speaker to be announced at a late date, and of course an evening lantern tour of the battlefield.
 Further information will be posted at a later date.